-Students interested in pursuing a course of study leading to a license to teach history (integrated social studies for grades 7-12) should contact their advisor or the Education Department for specific requirements.
+Students interested in pursuing a course of study leading to a license to teach history (integrated social studies for grades 7-12), are required to take HIST 106, HIST 121 and either HIST 122 or HIST 127.
+All other history degree requirements remain the same.
+For additional requirements (education courses and related area courses), students should contact their advisor in either the History or Education Departments.